bellaj/thirsty_men_problem/README.md

 # Thirsty men problem

-On a hot day a water outage occured while you were feeling very thirsty.
+On a hot day, a water outage occured while you were feeling very thirsty.
 You went to the fridge to get some cold water.
 You were lucky enough and you found a single bottle of water left.
 While you were enjoying this finding and playing with your bottle in the air.
 Ding dong, somebody rang at the door.